 College is expensive — and it’s even more expensive if you’re an international student.
 International students often rely on funding, scholarships, and student loans to further their education.
-They also take up part-time jobs to supplement income.
+They also take on part-time jobs to supplement their incomes.

 Gone are the days of clubbing with friends on weekends.
-With the economic recession on the rise, it is time to cut down your expenses.
+With the economic recession deepening, it is time to cut down on your expenses.
 Make a note of your income and find ways you can cut costs.
 Prepare an emergency budget so you have something to fall back on.
 If you need help, download a budgeting app – Mint or Pocketguard are popular – to track your expenses.

-Finally, if you can’t cut, you can try checking with your college to see if you qualify for a larger student loan.
+Finally, if you can’t cut anything out, you can try checking with your college to see if you qualify for a larger student loan.

 2. Insurance Is a Must

-Also, find out if your college is offering pandemic-related counseling services or free protective equipment for resident students.
+Also, find out if your college offers pandemic-related counseling services or free protective equipment for resident students.
 Taking care of your mental health is vital, and if the situation gets even worse you can never have too many face masks.

 3. Think Twice Before Traveling

-If you are not affected by travel restrictions and are considering going back home, pause first.
+If you have not been affected by travel restrictions and are considering going back home, pause first.
 Ask yourself whether you want to take the risk of overseas travel.
 If you still do, ensure you are perfectly healthy with no symptoms of COVID-19.
-Check your travel insurance to understand whether it covers COVID-19 testing.
-Finally, maintain social distancing at all costs while traveling.
+Check your travel insurance to see whether it covers COVID-19 testing.
+Finally, maintain social distancing at all costs during your travels.

 4. Find Safe Accommodation

-Educational institutes have shut down campuses and switched to online classes.
-Students were instructed to leave campus and work remotely.
-With travel restrictions in place, many students could not fly back home.
-Since most international students live in dorms, the sudden announcement forced students to scramble for off-campus housing.
+Educational institutions have shut down their campuses and switched to online classes.
+Students have been instructed to leave campus and work remotely.
+With travel restrictions in place, many students have not been able to fly back home.
+Since most international students live in dorms, this sudden announcement has forced students to scramble to find off-campus housing.

 However, some universities such as the University of California, San Diego and Georgia Technical University are allowing overseas students to remain on campus.
-If you are an international student concerned with whether to stay in shared housing on a college campus or find private housing elsewhere, check with your college’s admission counselor or International Office
+If you are an international student concerned with whether to stay in shared housing on a college campus or find private housing elsewhere, check with your college’s admissions counselor or international office

 Many US colleges and universities have stepped up to help students find alternate housing.
 They are also offering guidance on whether students should go home.